Particular/docs.particular.net/servicecontrol/securing-servicecontrol.md

 ### Extending Access by Changing Host Name

-You can allow access to ServiceControl from other machines by [setting a custom host name and port number](setting-custom-hostname.md).
+To allow access to ServiceControl from other machines by [setting a custom host name and port number](setting-custom-hostname.md).
 The scope of the access extension allowed by this change depends on the specified custom host name and port number.
 It also depends on various network limitations (e.g., proxy, firewall, DNS settings) that may limit access to the specified ServiceControl host and port.

-Note that ServicePulse and ServiceInsight users need to access the ServiceControl HTTP API using the specified custom host name and port number, so you need to make sure that the network rules enable access when you specifying these details  (as well as when you apply various limiting network rules and policies).
+Note that ServicePulse and ServiceInsight users need to access the ServiceControl HTTP API using the specified custom host name and port number, ensure that the network rules enable access when specifying these details (as well as when applying the various limiting network rules and policies).

 ### Limiting Access and Data Visibility

-After you set the custom host name and port number and apply network rules limiting access to the ServiceControl service, you may want to limit access to very fine-grained aspects of the ServiceControl data.
-Specifically, you may want to hide the message body, or even parts of the message body from users (for example: the message body may contain credit card information).
+After setting the custom host name and port number and apply network rules limiting access to the ServiceControl service, ensure to limit access to very fine-grained aspects of the ServiceControl data.
+Specifically, it may be necessary to hide the message body, or even parts of the message body from users (for example: the message body may contain credit card information).

 Following are several options for doing so, based on the specific requirements.

 #### Limiting Access to ServiceControl using Windows Authentication

 It is possible to setup IIS to act as a reverse proxy and secure ServiceControl using Windows Authentication.
 Refer to the [instructions](/servicepulse/install-servicepulse-in-iis.md) here on see how to go about this and the limitations of the approach.

 #### Limiting Access to ServiceControl Through VPN Requirements